 This course introduces students to Agile Software Development principles and processes with an emphasis on Scrum.

-Through role playing and class discussions, students explore the characteristics and skills of an effective Scrum master, product owner and development team, learn to manage product backlog, and gain understanding of the concepts of technical debt, estimation and velocity.
+Through role playing and class discussions, students explore the characteristics and skills of an effective Scrum Master, Product Owner and Development Team.

 Course Level Learning Outcomes